-Making time to understand and organize your finances will help set the foundation for revenue growth in the future.
-If you’re not sure where to start, we’ve highlighted some key areas that can help you gain a feeling of control over your business.
+Cash flow can be one of the most stressful components of building a business, but making time to understand and organize your day-to-day finances sets the foundation for revenue growth in the future.
+If you’re not sure where to start, we’ve highlighted three key areas that will help you build a reliable cash flow for your business.

-Package Your Services Like Products
+2. Package Your Services Like Products

-Sell Online With eCommerce Tools and Features
+3. Sell Online With eCommerce Tools and Features

-If you’re not selling your services online, then you are limiting your business’ growth.
-Selling and marketing your services online allows you to reach new customers by easily sharing your offerings on your website and in social media.
+If you’re not selling your services online, you are limiting your business’ growth.
+Selling and marketing your services online allows you to reach new customers by sharing your offerings on your website and in social media.
 Additionally, you’ll be able to sell online while you sleep, when you’re with your family, or while you work on other parts of your business.

 There are a variety of online store providers specializing in different areas of business.
 Think about your business and what features (recurring billing, registration forms, customer management), are most important to the way you run your operations.
 Once you create an online store, your ability to sell anywhere, anytime which will also separate your from your competition.
 Learn more about how to build an online store for service-based businesses here.